zachwill/holy_catchphrase/README.md

 The catchphrases were [taken from this website](http://adamwest.tripod.com/robin.htm).

-And action words were [taken from this website](http://www.usfamily.net/web/wpattinson/otr/batman/batfgtwd.htm).
+And, action words were [taken from this website](http://www.usfamily.net/web/wpattinson/otr/batman/batfgtwd.htm).